-The ability to send mail across the internet is useful.
-It enables your scripts and applications to send you email about system events or sending data such as pictures from a webcam.
+The ability to send mail across the Internet is useful.
+It enables scripts and applications to send you email about system events or the sending data such as pictures from a webcam.

 This procedure uses sendmail, the great grandaddy of all email programmes.
 Install it now as follows. ssh into your pi, or sit in front of the desktop, as you prefer.
 Become root:

 # apt-get update # apt-get install sendmail libsasl2-modules

 This will install sendmail and a few other packages, create the directory /etc/mail, and perform a few other tasks.
 NB the package libsasl2-modules might already be installed (Stertch and Jessie), or not (eg. Buster lite).